KeRNeLith/ImmediateReflection/README.md

 IEnumerable<Attribute> attributes = type.GetAllAttributes(inherit: true);
 ```

-It is also possible to directly retrieve attributes of a given `MemberInfo` from the built in cache if target is higher than .NET Framework 4.0.
+It is also possible to directly retrieve attributes of a given `MemberInfo` from the built in cache.

 ```csharp
 PropertyInfo property = ...;